CissiWong/form/README.md

 ### :boom: Success!

-After completing this assignment, you should be comfortable in building forms in HTML and to send these with the `post`method.
+After completing this assignment, you should be comfortable building forms in HTML and should understand what happens when the form is submitted with the POST method.
 You will also know how the data you send looks like on the server side to later be able to use for example to create an account.
-You should also understand what a `post` method is and how to send information over http. key

 ---